-- The salary and wage forecast not only assumes that merit increases will occur annually, but also factors in potential retirements. - As a result of the Compensation and Class Study done in FY23, in FY24 there was an update of bench-marked positions based on market analysis, resulting in a \$1.5M increase. - The forecast assumes tremendous reductions in allowance for contingencies so as to eliminate 'spur of the moment' expenditures. - Capital expenditures were excluded from the analysis.
+- The salary and wage forecast not only assumes that merit increases will occur annually, but also factors in potential retirements. - As a result of the Compensation and Class Study done in FY24, in FY25 there was an update of bench-marked positions based on market analysis, resulting in a \$1.5M increase. - The forecast assumes tremendous reductions in allowance for contingencies to eliminate 'spur of the moment' expenditures. - Capital expenditures were excluded from the analysis.